Hi, I’m Stephenie

 Cooking Puerto Rican & Latin American Recipes

 If you’re new to Puerto Rican and Latin American cuisine, the first thing to know is the basic staples.
-They’re rice, beans, root vegetables, corn, and spices that vary by country.
+Like the basic white rice with some Puerto Rican stewed beans.

 The basics for Puerto Rican recipes are traditional sofrito, sazon seasoning mix, adobo food seasoning, and annatto oil, which is also used in Latin American recipes.